 With hail being a prominent risk factor of severe convection in Switzerland, it is the focus of many recent studies.
-They range from case studies on hailstorms (Trefalt et al., 2018) over collecting crowdsourced hail reports (Barras et al., 2019) and investigating hail in radar data (Nisi et al., 2016, 2018, 2020) to building a conclusive hail climatology from multiple data sources (NCCS, 2021).
-Barras et al. (2021) investigates the dynamic conditions leading to hail clusters, as opposed to single hail events, whereas Schemm et al. (2016) analyses the connection between hail and approaching fronts.
+They range from case studies on hail storms (Trefalt et al., 2018) over collecting crowd sourced hail reports (Barras et al., 2019) and investigating hail in radar data (Nisi et al., 2016, 2018, 2020) to building a conclusive hail climatology from multiple data

+- 40 sources (NCCS, 2021).
+Barras et al. (2021) investigates the dynamic conditions leading to hail clusters, as opposed to single hail events, whereas Schemm et al. (2016) analyzes the connection between hail and approaching fronts.
 The link between lightning jumps and hail occurrence for the purpose of nowcasting has also been investigated (Figueras i Ventura et al., 2019).
-Particularly Nisi et al. (2018) describes the general occurrence and frequency of hail events in Switzerland, taking into account the effects of the seasonal and diurnal cycle and investigating the influence of the weather situation at the synoptic scale.
-Key takeaways are the importance of weather situations with southwesterly and westerly flow, as well as the dominance of rather large, persistent hailstorms at hours of the night with low convective activity.

-While tornadoes are rare in Switzerland, they nonetheless occur approximately once per year, as estimated by the Swiss Severe Weather Database (Sturmarchiv Schweiz, 2021).
-Most tornadoes are very weak and classify as F0 events, but on rare occasions, a more significant event can take place.
-Both Peyraud (2013) and Grazioli et al. (2019) show case studies of tornadoes in western Switzerland.
-Avolio et al. (2020) describe the case of a supercell that the media reported to have produced a suspected tornado, just beyond the southern Swiss border.
+Particularly Nisi et al. (2018) describes the general occurrence and frequency of hail events in Switzerland, taking into account the effects of the seasonal and diurnal cycle and investigating the influence of the synoptic weather situation.
+Key takeaways are - the importance of weather situations with south-westerly and westerly flow, as well as the dominance of rather large, persistent hailstorms at low convective activity hours of the night.
+While tornadoes are rare in Switzerland, they nonetheless occur approximately once per year, as estimated by the Swiss severe weather database (Sturmarchiv Schweiz, 2021).
+Most tornadoes are very weak and classify as F0 events, but on rare occasions, - a more significant event can take place.
+Both Peyraud (2013) and Grazioli et al. (2019) show case studies of tornadoes in Western Switzerland.
+Avolio et al. (2020) describe the case of a supercell, that media reported to have a suspected tornado, just beyond the Southern Swiss border.

-In Germany, mesocyclone detection has been implemented more recently (Hengstebeck et al., 2018; Wapler et al., 2016).
-Studies there also show that supercells can occur in all parts of the country, including areas with complex topography, such as the Bavarian Prealps (Wapler et al., 2016; Wapler, 2017, 2021).
-The majority of hailstorms have a mesocyclone structure before and during the production of hail, indicating the relevance of detecting mesocyclones for nowcasting purposes.
-Mirroring the overall behaviour of convection, there is a pronounced seasonal and diurnal cycle, with a large influence of the synoptic weather.
+In Germany, mesocyclone detection has been implemented more recently (Hengstebeck et al., 2018) (Hengstebeck et al., 2018; Wapler et al. Studies there also show that supercells can occur in all parts of the country, including areas with complex topography, such as the Bavarian Prealps (Wapler et al., 2016; Wapler, 2017) (Wapler et al., 2016; Wapler, 2017, 2021).
+The majority of

+- 55 hailstorms have a mesocyclone structure before and during the production of hail, indicating the relevance of detecting mesocyclones for nowcasting purposes.
+Mirroring the overall behaviour of convection, there is a pronounced seasonal and diurnal cycle, with a large influence of the synoptic weather situation.
 In comparison with (Nisi et al., 2018), the dominant flow situations initiating severe convection in Germany differ from Switzerland due to the different geographical location.
-Over southern, western and central Europe in general, southwesterly situations can lead to deep, moist convection (Piper et al., 2019; Mohr et al., 2019; Wapler et al., 2016; Morris, 1986), as the advection of moist, warm air from the Mediterranean provides favourable conditions.
+Over Southern, Western and central Europe in general Southwesterly situations can lead to deep, moist convection - 60 (Piper et al., 2019; Mohr et al., 2019; Wapler et al., 2016; Morris, 1986), as the advection of moist, warm air from the Mediterranean provides favourable conditions.
 In addition, other flow situations can be beneficial regionally, depending on the geographic situation (Piper et al., 2019; Nisi et al., 2018; Wapler et al., 2016).
-Mohr et al. (2020) show the influence of synoptic weather on a series of severe thunderstorms from southwestern France to northeastern Germany in June 2018, highlighting the importance of the large-scale flow on widespread outbreaks of severe weather including supercells.
-With the potential of severe convection rising not only globally (Diffenbaugh et al., 2013) but also in central Europe (Rädler et al., 2019; Mohr and Kunz, 2013; Púčik et al., 2017), we have a large incentive to better understand and characterise mesocyclones in the Swiss domain.
+Mohr et al. (2020) show the influence of synoptic weather on a series of severe thunderstorms from Southwestern France to Northeastern Germany in June 2018, highlighting the importance of the large-scale flow on widespread severe weather outbreaks including supercells.
+With the potential of severe convec-

+65 tion rising not only globally (Diffenbaugh et al., 2013), but also in central Europe (Rädler et al., 2019; Mohr and Kunz, 2013) (Rädler et al., 2019; Mohr and Kunz, 2013; Púčik et al., 2017), we have a large incentive to better understand and characterize mesocyclones in the Swiss domain.